Aliases for WASH3P Gene

 External Ids for WASH3P Gene

 GeneCards Summary for WASH3P Gene

 WASH3P (WAS Protein Family Homolog 3 Pseudogene) is a Pseudogene.
-GO annotations related to this gene include actin binding and alpha-tubulin binding.
+Diseases associated with WASH3P include Wiskott-Aldrich Syndrome.
+Gene Ontology (GO) annotations related to this gene include actin binding and alpha-tubulin binding.

 UniProtKB/Swiss-Prot for WASH3P Gene